Guides

 Unpaid for a job?
 When small claims is worth it — and how it works in the UK

 A customer's gone quiet on an invoice and you're wondering whether court is worth the hassle.
-Here's the honest answer for UK tradespeople: the free step that settles most of it, how small claims actually works (it's different in Scotland), and when to let it go.
+For UK tradespeople: the free step that settles most of it, how small claims actually works (it's different in Scotland), and when to let it go.

 Taking a deposit: the simplest way to stop no-shows and non-payers